-Right to rectification: In accordance with Article 16 of the GDPR, you are entitled to demand that we rectify your personal data if they are inaccurate or erroneous.
+Right to rectification: In accordance with Article 16 of the GDPR, you are entitled to demand that we rectify the personal data stored about you if they are inaccurate or erroneous.

-Right to erasure: In accordance with Article 17, you are entitled to demand that we immediately erase your personal data.
+Right to erasure: In accordance with the prerequisites of Article 17 of the GDPR, you are entitled to demand that we immediately erase your personal data.
 The right to erasure does not apply if the processing of your personal data is required for (i) the execution of the right to freely express one’s opinion and the right to information; (ii) in order to fulfil a legal obligation we are subject to (e.g. statutory retention periods) or (iii) in order to assert, execute or defend legal claims.

 Right to restrict data processing: In accordance with Article 18, you are entitled to demand that we immediately restrict the processing of your personal data.